PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ![GrapheneOS Aurora](/images/grapheneos-aurora.jpg)

 In certain cases, installing a custom Android-based operating system can help increase your privacy and security.
-This is rather tricky; however, as the vast majority of these operating systems (a.k.a. "custom ROMs") do exactly the opposite - breaking the Android security model, ruining your security while providing no or dubious privacy benefits.
+This is rather tricky, however, as the vast majority of these operating systems (a.k.a. "custom ROMs") do exactly the opposite: break the Android security model, thereby ruining your security while providing no or dubious privacy benefits.

-I have written a detailed post on selecting your Android-based operating system, which you can find [here](/posts/os/choosing-your-android-based-operating-system).
+I have written a detailed post on selecting your Android-based operating system, which you can find [here](/posts/android/choosing-your-android-based-operating-system).

-**TLDR**: If you are using a modern Pixel, use [GrapheneOS](https://grapheneos.org).
-If you are on a device supported by [DivestOS](https://divestos.org), use DivestOS.
+**TLDR**: If you are using a modern Pixel, install [GrapheneOS](https://grapheneos.org).
+If you are using a device supported by [DivestOS](https://divestos.org), install DivestOS.
 Otherwise, stick to your stock operating system.
 Do not blindly use an OS just because it is advertised as "degoogled".

 ## Use New Android Versions

 It's important to not use an [end-of-life](https://endoflife.date/android) version of Android.
-Newer versions of Android not only receive security updates for the operating system but also important privacy enhancing updates too.
+Newer versions of Android receive not only security updates for the operating system but also important privacy enhancing updates too.
 For example, [prior to Android 10](https://developer.android.com/about/versions/10/privacy/changes), any apps with the [`READ_PHONE_STATE`](https://developer.android.com/reference/android/Manifest.permission#READ_PHONE_STATE) permission could access sensitive and unique serial numbers of your phone such as [IMEI](https://en.wikipedia.org/wiki/International_Mobile_Equipment_Identity), [MEID](https://en.wikipedia.org/wiki/Mobile_equipment_identifier), your SIM card's [IMSI](https://en.wikipedia.org/wiki/International_mobile_subscriber_identity), whereas now they must be system apps to do so.
 System apps are only provided by the OEM or Android distribution.

 ## Do Not Root Your Phone